Intentional focus on the well-being and resiliency of ministry leaders.

 The primary purpose of sabbatical is soul rest and renewal.
 How do you do that?
 It’s individual and specialized to how you are wired.
 Are you an adventurer?
 Love travel?
 Include those in your sabbatical plans.
 Are you an introvert and enjoy being caught up in a book?
 Plan to read from genres you typically would not.
 What feeds your soul?
 Spending time with family?
 Plan it!
 Camping by yourself?
 Plan it!
 What a sabbatical looks like is up to you.

-Reclaim Leadership suggests ministry leaders take an 8-week sabbatical focused on the four traits of resiliency.
+Reclaim Leadership recommends ministry leaders take an 8-week sabbatical.
+However, we can tailor our coaching for any length of time focused on the four traits of resiliency.
 This includes attention to issues of:

 Forgiveness